Mindful Self-Compassion (MSC) is an evidence-based training program designed to cultivate emotional resilience through the skill of self-compassion.

 About this Event

-Marcia Burton, Certified MSC Teacher, will be offering this online event, through Yukon University.
-It includes 8 live, interactive sessions of 2.5 hours each, from 12pm-2:30pm (PST).
-There will be an additional half day mini-retreat session on the 17th of February.
+Marcia Burton, Certified MSC Teacher, will be offering this online event with Siri Chandler, Certified MSC Teacher.
+It includes 8 live, interactive sessions of 2.5 hours each, on Tuesdays, from 5pm to 7:30 pm (PST).
+The course include an additional 2.5 hour mini-retreat session.

 Rapidly expanding research demonstrates that self-compassion is strongly associated with emotional wellbeing, less anxiety, depression and stress, maintenance of healthy habits such as diet and exercise, and satisfying personal relationships.
 And it’s easier than you think.